oneananda/asp_dot_net_core_projects/021_SignalR_Implementation/README.md

 ## Introduction

-SignalRDemo is a basic example demonstrating how to implement real-time communication in an ASP.NET Core application using SignalR.
+This is a basic example demonstrating how to implement real-time communication in an ASP.NET Core application using SignalR.
 This project showcases a simple chat application where users can send and receive messages in real-time.

 ## Features